larryweinhouse/larry-sandbox/delivery.md

   i.e. places_batch-diff.factual
 ```
 - **Data sets for ad-hoc delivery**
 This is a set of our standard data sets as listed above placed on Dropbox so that Account Managers can send quickly on an ad-hoc basis to new clients.
-This will no longer be necessary if our ui will allow Account Managers to easliy set up a new client.
+This will no longer be necessary if our ui will allow Account Managers to easily set up a new client.

 - **Custom data sets**
   - Delivery options same as standard data sets (see above).
   - These all come from standard data views but have additional processing on columns and or rows.
-  - we currently use and environmant file and scripts to do the processing
+  - we currently use and environment file and scripts to do the processing
   - Here is the naming convention for custom data sets which will allow the same delivery workflow for these as well as above sets.
 ```
 CUSTOM: